This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 complex multiplication as a linear transformation

 Now, multiplication of the points in the plane by a complex number amounts to a linear transformation of the plane.
-So the next question is: what is the relation between these matrices, and the matrix of that linear transformation?
+So the next question is: what is the relation between these matrices, and what is the matrix of that linear transformation?

 This is a little tricky: there is more than one way to arrange the signs in the above matrices to reflect complex multiplication.
-I deliberately arranged the signs in the matrix entries above so that they correspond exactly the matrices of the corresponding linear transformations of the plane.
+I deliberately arranged the signs in the matrix entries above so that they correspond exactly to the matrices of the corresponding linear transformations of the plane.
 (This is even trickier for the quaternion case.)

 a b